jbanson1/Study/Azure Solution Architect/README.md

 - It is the critical part of any network

 #### Azure provides DDoS Protection Services <br>
-Enabling several devices to connect to a a website inorder to make several requests and Detects DDoS attacks.
+Enabling several devices to connect to a a website in order to make several requests and Detects DDoS attacks.
 This is done with no downtime.

 #### Network Security Group (NSG)
-- A set of rules attachted to a virtual network, subnet or network interface.
+- A set of rules attached to a virtual network, subnet or network interface.

 ### Public and Private Endpoints
 #### Public Endpoints = Publicly Reachable PaaS Services
 ##### Service Endpoint
 Allows you to connect privately connect VNet subnet to Azure Paas Services. <br>
 Direct Connection from subnet to Azure PaaS services. <br>
-Connects over Microsofts private backbone (not over public internet)
+Connects over Microsoft's private backbone (not over public internet)

 ##### Limitations of Service Endpoints
 Provides secure access to azure VNets only.
 Not truly private.
 Service endpoints provide access to an entire service.